Coniine: History of natural isolates

 The history of coniine is understandably tied to the poison hemlock plant, since the natural product was not synthesizable until the 1880s.
 Jews in the Middle East were poisoned by coniine after consuming quail in the area that usually ate hemlock seeds, and Greeks on the island of Lesbos who also consumed quail suffered from the same poisoning, causing myoglobinuria and acute kidney injury.
-The most famous hemlock poisoning occurred in 399 BCE, when the philosopher Socrates is believed to have consumed a liquid infused with hemlock to carry out his death sentence, his having been convicted of impiety toward the gods, and the corruption of youth.
+The most famous hemlock poisoning occurred in 399 BCE, when the philosopher Socrates is believed to have consumed a liquid infused with hemlock to carry out his death sentence, having been convicted of impiety toward the gods, and the corruption of youth.
 Hemlock juice was often used to execute criminals in ancient Greece.

 Hemlock has had a limited medical use throughout history.
 The Greeks used it not just as capital punishment, but also as an antispasmodic and treatment for arthritis.
 Books from the 10th century attest to medical use by the Anglo-Saxons.
 In the Middle Ages it was believed that hemlock could be used to cure rabies; in later European times it came to be associated with flying ointments in witchcraft.
 Native Americans used hemlock extract as arrow poison.

-While the yellow pitcher plant and fool's parsley also contain coniine, there are no reports of traditional uses for these plants.
+Yellow pitcher plant, or Sarracenia flava, contains coniine.
+Aethusa cynapium contains cynopine, which is similar to coniine.